SchumacherFM/blog-cs/content/projects/2017-03-04-edge-side-includes-with-caddy.md

 Now open the Web Inspector panel and search for HTML comment of the `printdebug` output.

+<a href="https://github.com/SchumacherFM/caddyesi/blob/master/esitag/backend/grpc_server_main_demo.go" target="_blank">Click here</a> to discover the source for the gRPC server

 ## Documentation

 Please switch to the [README.md](https://github.com/SchumacherFM/caddyesi/blob/master/README.md#plugin-configuration-optional) in the GitHub source code.